Setting the Name Servers for a Domain Name

 Pointing the name servers to DNSimple provider will cause the domain to resolve using the DNS records configured in your DNSimple account.

-To change the name servers to DNSimple, follow the steps in the previous section, and use the DNSimple name servers.
+To change the name servers to DNSimple, follow the steps in Delegating a Domain registered with DNSimple to DNSimple.

 Glue records

 If you are adding a name server that is a child of the domain, glue records are required.
-In this case, you will be prompted to add the glue upon clicking .
+You will be prompted about the missing glue records upon clicking .
+To add glue record, create a name server set, and click on the page to apply it.

 What are glue records?